dagiteferi/Credit-scoring-model/docs/credit_scoring.md

 #### Social Media Data
 Research suggests that the number and frequency of social media posts can provide insights into consumers' lifestyles, expenditures, and willingness to repay debt.

+# Credit Scoring Methodologies

+### Traditional Credit Scoring Methods
+The most prominent techniques used to develop credit scorecards include statistical discrimination and classification methods such as linear regression models, discriminant analysis, logit and probit models, and expert judgment-based models.

+#### Linear Regression
+Linear regression is useful in credit scoring due to its ease in explaining and predicting risk parameters, like the probability of default.

+#### Discriminant Analysis
+Discriminant analysis, a variation of regression analysis, is used for classification based on categorical data, such as "default" versus "nondefault".

+#### Probit Analysis and Logistic Regression
+The logit model is popular for estimating the probability of default.
+It is easy to develop, validate, calibrate, and interpret.
+Estimation in logistic regression maximizes the likelihood of observing the sample values.

+#### Judgment-Based Models
+Judgment-based models, like the Analytic Hierarchy Process (AHP), rely on human judgments to perform evaluations.
+These models are crucial for evaluating exceptions and underrepresented instances in the data.